 Going Places Together with Qatar Airways, Cardiff Airport & the University of Malaya Wales.

 At UWTSD Tourism in Swansea, we make the World your lecture theatre.
 To discover more watch this short video taster of the International Tourism Educational Tour which brings the student’s learning alive & see the world like never before.

-When students are selected for the programme by Aspen Ski Company and the University they will normally be guaranteed a placement in Aspen however if a student’s commitment and academic performance and behaviour on the programme is deemed unsuitable the University and/or Aspen Ski Company reserve the right to withdraw the placement and student may be transferred on to another Tourism related programme of study or be required to source their own suitable placement experience.
+When students are selected for the programme by Aspen Ski Company and the University, they will normally be guaranteed a placement in Aspen; however, if a student’s commitment and academic performance and behaviour on the programme is deemed unsuitable, the University and/or Aspen Ski Company reserve the right to withdraw the placement and the student may be transferred on to another tourism-related programme of study, or be required to source their own suitable placement experience.

 The nature and uniqueness of the programme ensures that career opportunities and employability are maximised.

 The focus on luxury international resort management guest service excellence and professional skills through internships & graduate placement empowers students to gear their studies to their own career ambitions and personal circumstances.

 The industry focus and `Forbes Training provides students with the opportunity to realise their career potential through their studies.

 On graduating students from this programme will be ready to embark on exciting careers within Resort Management and it is hoped that many will be selected for the exclusive Aspen Ski Company management training programme.

 International Leisure Resort Management - Operations, hotel management, front of the house, hospitality, rooms division,, golf management, beach management, watersports management, sports management, ski resort management, spa & health management, convention centre management, banquets, festivals, events management, attractions.